What is expedition cruising?

-Should I bring my walking poles?
+Should I bring along my own walking poles?

 Yes, it’s a good idea, especially if you have trouble walking over uneven ground.
 Some of our landings can be on slippery rocks or deep snow, and we may go for extended walks to see different parts of our landing point.
 We recommend the telescopic poles, with the optional snow-basket tips.
 You can purchase these poles in most outdoor stores.

 What if I need to go to the toilet when ashore?

 Our expedition team will instruct you with these types of rules on board.
 Generally we ask you to relieve yourself on board before going on a landing and if the necessity arises ashore, you will be driven back to the ship.